Discovery and recovery of crystalline materials with property-conditioned transformers: Results

 \subsection{Validation of the Conditioning Frameworks}

-Having established the four conditioning architectures in Section \ref{sec:conditioning-architectures-results}, their performance was quantitatively validated.
-Firstly, we assess the transferability of unsupervised learning on unconditional CIF generation to the conditional `labeled' setting.
-Then, we quantify the performance gain from continuous encoder representations over discrete tokens and compare the efficacy of sequence-level versus attention-based conditioning.
-Finally, we evaluate how the most promising methods respond to different dataset sizes, representing realistic research settings.
+Having established the four conditioning architectures, we now evaluate their ability to transfer knowledge from unsupervised learning on unconditional CIF generation to the conditional property-labelled setting.
+The studies quantitatively compare the efficacy of sequence-level versus attention-based conditioning and how the most promising methods respond to different dataset sizes, representing realistic research settings.